Dzhevizov/Dzhevizov/README.md

 ### :man_technologist: About Me :
 - <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  I am a Software Developer from Bulgaria.
-- :telescope: I’m in the beginning of my career as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m in the beginning of my career as a Software Engineer and contributing to frontend and backend for building web and desktop applications.

 - 🌱 I am currently learning and developing my skills in C++, MFC, Python, Django Framework, HTML and CSS.